 The E7 Pro offers the kind of user interface you'd expect from a pair of headphones and nothing more.
 These headphones have a simple switch to turn the headphones and noise-canceling on and off.
 Two +/- buttons on the side of the right ear cup adjust volume with a short press and skip tracks forward and back with a long press.
 A small button on the bottom of the right ear cup lets you play and pause music.

 The E7 Pro missed out on a higher score because it lacks some of the extra features other headphones offer, namely an app that can fine-tune the noise canceling and EQ settings.

 This is the one metric where the E7 Pro shines.
-A 30-hour maximum battery life, a light weight of 10.6 ounces, and a nice, semi-rigid carrying case make the E7 Pro realtively easy to take along with you wherever you go.
+A 30-hour maximum battery life, a low weight of 10.6 ounces, and a nice, semi-rigid carrying case make the E7 Pro relatively easy to take along with you wherever you go.

-The Cowin E7 Pro doesn't live up to its noise-canceling pedigree, and offers only average sound quality.
+The E7 Pro doesn't compare well to other top-ranked wireless headphones within this price range, nor with some products that cost less.
+The Cowin E7 Pro doesn't live up to its noise-canceling pedigree and offers only average sound quality.
 They're not a bad pair of headphones, but they don't quite live up to the competition.

 What Other Wireless Headphones Should You Consider?

 For less money, the Soundcore Life Q20 is a better value and the one we'd choose if budget is a concern.
 The Q20 earned a higher score overall and offered better performance in every testing metric over the Cowin.
 We understand that not everyone can afford the higher-end models with prices in the several hundred dollar range, but if your wallet has a limit, then the Soundcore is the one we'd choose.